 But I think a conversation if we could have using your voice and your platform to reach as many people as we can.

-Now we have to take that anger and make sure that we are organized, that we are highly organized, that we are registered to vote, and that we are doing what the Democrats have done and what they did to get Obama into office to get every single vote, to talk to neighbors, friends, you know, a real grassroots ground campaign.
+Now we have to take that anger and make sure that we are organized, that we are highly organized, that we are registered to vote, and that we are doing what the Democrats have done and what they did to get Obama into office, to get every single vote, to talk to neighbors, friends, you know, a real grassroots ground campaign.

 And I wanted to ask you, because of your voice and platform, how can you do that?

-And then how can we do that if you could tell your listeners, how come we do that?
+And then how can we do that?

-Uh uh maybe disgust is the right word.
+Maybe disgust is the right word.

 I don't know.